 Superman's refusal to help Superboy or spend any time with him at all during the first season rubbed a lot of people the wrong way and brought up some serious questions about this particular Man of Steel's morality and compassion.

-Captain Cold's appearance in "Satisfaction" served no purpose whatsoever and when confronted by the girls he basically gave up without bothering to put up a fight, with no explanation being given for what that had to do with anything.
+Big Lipped Alligator Moment: Captain Cold's appearance in "Satisfaction" served no purpose whatsoever and when confronted by the girls he gave up without bothering to put up a fight, with no explanation being given for what that had to do with anything.

 Some fans of the Young Justice comics give this show flak for using the name while being closer in sensibility to the more serious Teen Titans comics.
 In the same way, the Teen Titans cartoon is closer to the less serious Young Justice comics, and caught some flak of its own for that.
 Still, roster additions in season 2 have increased the number of Young Justice comics characters.